 This practical cat carrier is ideal for extra heavy and large cats, like Maine Coons.

 It is both collapsable and made of soft fabric, so your precious Maine Coon won’t hurt themselves on the sides.

 I also love that the mesh fabric offers the cat an unrestricted air supply, whilst the soft cozy cushion enables your cat to travel in greater comfort.

 2. Food And Water Supply

 When you are traveling, it is important to consider how you will keep your Maine Coon cat well hydrated, especially if you are traveling through hot countries.

 We also used these travel bowls to feed our Maine Coon when we stopped at the service stations, too.
-The extra large size is important when feeding is concerned, since your cat is unlikely to eat if their whiskers do not fit into the bowl.
+The extra-large size is important when feeding is concerned since your cat is unlikely to eat if its whiskers do not fit into the bowl.

 3. Cat Harness

 One of the most important things to remember to take when traveling with a Maine Coon cat, is a LEASH!

 Don’t go anywhere without one, since you will need to let your cat out to stretch its legs from time to time.